Zainab-Mehmood/Zainab-Mehmood/README.md

-Rainbow Text Generator
+Rainbow Text Generator 🌈

+Description

 Welcome to the Rainbow Text Generator, a fun and creative Python program that adds colors to your text based on specific characters.
 This tool is simple, interactive, and demonstrates how to use ANSI escape codes to create vibrant outputs in the terminal.

 Features

-Assigns specific colors to letters (r, g, b, p, y) using ANSI escape codes.
+🎨 Assigns specific colors to letters (r, g, b, p, y) using ANSI escape codes.

-Dynamically colors text as you type.
+✨ Dynamically colors text as you type.

-Easy-to-use and beginner-friendly Python script.
+🐍 Easy-to-use and beginner-friendly Python script.

+Table of Contents

+Features

+Demo

+Code Explanation

+Code

+How to Run

+Contributing

+License

 Demo